hstreamdb/docs/docs/zh/guides/sql.md

 ## Step 3: Insert data into streams

-To insert data into streams, we can use many methods such as interactive CLI, client libraries and connectors.
-You can refer to [guides](../write.md) for client usage and [connectors](../reference/sql/statements/create-connector.md) for connectors.
+To insert data into streams, we can use many methods such as interactive CLI, client libraries and HStream IO.
+You can refer to [guides](../write.md) for client usage and [overview](../io/overview.md) for HStream IO.
 Here we use CLI to insert data to streams.

 Open a new CLI session and run